Pushkarmehra/Wodi/README.md

 ## 🐾 Meet Woody — Your AI Desktop Pet Companion

-Woody is not just a background daemon; it comes with an authentic, fully animated **AI Desktop Pet** that lives directly on your Windows screen.
-Ask questions, have it inspect your screen, automate desktop tasks, feed it snacks, or let it work jobs to earn money!
+Woody is not just a hidden background daemon; it features an authentic, fully animated **AI Desktop Pet** that lives directly on your Windows desktop.
+Talk to Woody via voice, have it inspect your active applications, automate tedious workflows, feed it snacks, or let it work jobs to earn money!

 <p align="center">
   <img src="assets/desktop_pet.jpg" alt="Woody AI Desktop Pet Showcase" width="95%" />